Ask a doctor about a prescription for ORALAIR 300 IR Sublingual Tablets

 If you take more ORALAIR than you should, you may experience allergic symptoms, even localized symptoms in the mouth and throat.
 If you experience severe symptoms, consult your doctor immediately.

-If you have interrupted treatment with ORALAIR for less than a week, you can resume treatment with the same dose.
+If you have interrupted treatment with ORALAIR for less than one week, you can resume treatment with the same dose.

 If you interrupted treatment for more than 7 days, consult your doctor on how to resume your treatment.

-If you do not complete treatment with ORALAIR, you may not obtain continued benefit from the treatment.
+If you do not complete treatment with ORALAIR, you may not obtain a continued benefit from treatment.

-During treatment with ORALAIR, you will be exposed to substances that may cause local reactions at the site of application and/or symptoms that may affect the entire body.
-Local reactions at the site of application such as mouth itching and throat irritation may be expected.
-These reactions usually occur at the beginning of therapy, are transient, and generally decrease over time.
+During treatment with ORALAIR, you will be exposed to substances that can cause local reactions at the site of application and/or symptoms that can affect the whole body.
+Local reactions at the site of application, such as itching in the mouth and irritation in the throat, can be expected.
+These reactions usually occur at the start of therapy, are transient, and generally decrease over time.

 Other possible side effects